News

 September is National Low Vision Wearable Glasses Month.
 “What wheelchair is to someone who has trouble walking, so electronic video magnification technology is to someone who has trouble seeing.” -Scott Krug, President, New England Low Vision and Blindness As recently published in the New England Low Vision and Blindness white paper ‘You’ve been diagnosed with…

-Read MoreNational Portable Video Magnifier Month
+Read MoreNational Video Magnifier Month

 Read More